 The goal of any therapy for an addictive disorder is to reduce the use of the illicit substance over time and to engage the patient in treatment long enough for therapeutic gains to be consolidated.
 In a clinical study, the effectiveness of a treatment for opioid addiction is evaluated by testing a patient's urine samples for the presence of illicit opioids over the treatment period.
 In the placebo controlled Phase 3 study of Probuphine, every participant was required to provide urine samples three times a week, essentially on alternate days.
 Any missed sample was considered a positive result (i.e. urine testing positive for illicit opioid).
-In the study, the primary effectiveness of the treatment with Probuphine was established by comparing the negative urine results (i.e. urine testing negative for illicit opioid) between the Probuphine and placebo arms using a statistical technique, specifically 'the continuous distribution function of negative urines', which basically performs a comparative analysis of the urine testing results over the time period of treatment.
+In the study, the primary effectiveness of the treatment with Probuphine (i.e. the primary endpoint) was established by comparing the negative urine results (i.e. urine testing negative for illicit opioid) between the Probuphine and placebo arms using a statistical technique, specifically 'the cumulative distribution function of negative urines', which basically performs a comparative analysis on the relative proportions of negative urines between treatment groups over the time period of treatment.
 The patients in the Probuphine arm showed clinically meaningful and a statistically significant difference in the negative urines as compared to the placebo arm, i.e. the Probuphine patients had statistically more negative results than the placebo arm, demonstrating that the treatment with Probuphine was successful in reducing their usage of illicit opioids as compared to the treatment with placebo.
 These favorable results for Probuphine were also confirmed by a significant difference over the placebo arm in other secondary measures such as retention in treatment, withdrawal symptoms and craving for opioids, all of which are monitored by clinicians to see if a treatment is providing clinically meaningful benefit to the patients.
-The following data quantifies these results:
+The following quantifies, in terms of "p" value, the amount by which the Probuphine arm exceeded (was > than) the placebo arm in the primary endpoint and the secondary measures of effectiveness.
+P-value is a statistical calculation that relates to the probability that a difference between groups happened by chance, with a p-value of less than 0.05 often used as the threshold to indicate statistical significance.

-- Cumulative distribution function of % negative urines: - weeks 1-16: Probuphine>placebo; p= 0.0361 (primary endpoint) - weeks 17-24: Probuphine>placebo; p= 0.0004 - weeks 1-24: Probuphine>placebo; p= 0.0117 - Difference in mean % negative urines: - weeks 1-16: Probuphine>placebo; p= 0.0253 - weeks 17-24: Probuphine>placebo; p= 0.0006 - Treatment retention over 24 weeks: Probuphine>placebo; p<0.0001 - Patient-rated opioid withdrawal over 24 weeks: Probuphine>placebo; p= 0.0005 - Clinician-rated opioid withdrawal over 24 weeks: Probuphine>placebo; p= 0.0008 - Opioid craving 24 weeks: Probuphine>placebo; p= 0.0006 - Global severity of opioid addiction: - Patient rated: Probuphine>placebo; p=0.0021 - Physician rated: Probuphine>placebo; p=0.0086
+- Cumulative distribution function of % negative urines: - weeks 1-16: Probuphine>placebo; p= 0.0361 (primary endpoint) - weeks 17-24: Probuphine>placebo; p= 0.0004 - weeks 1-24: Probuphine>placebo; p= 0.0117 - Difference in average percentage of negative urines: - weeks 1-16: Probuphine>placebo; p= 0.0253 - weeks 17-24: Probuphine>placebo; p= 0.0006 - Treatment retention (i.e. the number of patients remaining in the study) over 24 weeks: Probuphine>placebo; p<0.0001 - Patient self-assessment of opioid withdrawal symptoms over 24 weeks: Probuphine>placebo; p= 0.0005 - Physician assessment of opioid withdrawal symptoms over 24 weeks: Probuphine>placebo; p= 0.0008 - Opioid craving 24 weeks: Probuphine>placebo; p= 0.0006 - · Overall severity of opioid addiction: - Patient assessment: Probuphine>placebo; p=0.0021 - Physician assessment: Probuphine>placebo; p=0.0086